Dallas IVF offers egg freezing to women who wish to preserve fertility

 Dallas IVF often hears from patients who want children someday, but not right now.
 For many of these women, our Dallas fertility center recommends egg freezing.
 Egg freezing allows a woman to freeze her eggs for months—or even years—before thawing for pregnancy.
 This IVF lab technique can allow a woman to extend her childbearing years.

 Egg freezing is a cutting-edge, multi-step clinical and laboratory technique

 Until recently, only sperm and embryos could be effectively frozen.
 Since eggs contain more water than either sperm or embryos, ice crystals would form when using traditional freezing techniques.
 These ice crystals made eggs more fragile and prone to fracture during thawing.
 However, a new technique known as vitrification, or rapid freezing, solved this problem.

-Our Dallas fertility center provides a basic overview of the egg freezing process.
+Our Dallas fertility clinic provides a basic overview of the fertility preservation process.

 - Ovarian stimulation is the first step, and it involves taking fertility medications to stimulate the ovaries to produce multiple eggs.
 The goal of egg freezing is to freeze as many eggs as possible.

 - The next step is egg retrieval.
 We will schedule an in-office procedure to collect the eggs and prepare them for cryopreservation.

 - Vitrification, or rapid freezing, is performed in our IVF lab.
 Once your eggs are frozen, they can remain frozen for months or even years.